wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-windows.md

 <properties
-   pageTitle="Use SSH keys with Hadoop on Linux-based clusters from Windows | Windows Azure" description="Learn how to create and use SSH keys to authenticate to Linux-based HDInsight clusters.
+   pageTitle="Use SSH keys with Hadoop on Linux-based clusters from Windows | Azure" description="Learn how to create and use SSH keys to authenticate to Linux-based HDInsight clusters.
 Connect clusters from Windows-based clients by using the PuTTY SSH client." services="hdinsight" documentationCenter=""